Stumbling Toward Enlightenment

 This was the beginning of my seeing things differently.
 And it would not have happened without the pain of loss.

-And this process is ever changing and always becoming.
-It’s never arriving, and that’s perfectly okay!
-The journey’s the thing!
-It’s exciting!
 Think about it: we are never quite the same person we were just a moment ago.
 That person resides in us.
-But it’s "in there" with all the other versions of who we were from all the other previous moments.
-That’s how I could go back and experience the me of 27.
-But I have to tell you that although it was nice to visit, it was even nicer to not have to stay!
+But it’s "in there" with all the other versions of who we have been from all the other previous moments.
+That’s how I could go back and experience the 27 year old me!!

 Thich Nhat Hanh said, “There is no enlightenment outside of daily life.”